Black Friday (1916 film): Reviews

 The story is not particularly powerful and at times is slow with the ultimate ending rather obvious, yet the novel atmosphere will help to carry it through.
 As a whole, this production will undoubtedly satisfy any average audience because of the unusual atmosphere of it all.
 It is not an exceptional film, and, in fact, it has many weak spots, but your patrons will come out and say that it was good.

 Preservation status

-A report created by film historian and archivist David Pierce for the Library of Congress claims: